 Approximately 48 contingency surface soil samples will be used to characterize any additional identified areas exhibiting obvious visual evidence of contamination.
 The rationale for locating contingency surface soil samples is to target areas of obvious staining or discoloration, evidence of OE, or areas in which additional sampling is deemed necessary based on field observations.
 If field testing indicates no explosives are present, no further sampling will be performed in that area.
 However, if colorimetry shows explosives > 1 ppm (TNT or RDX), then additional subsurface soil sampling (Section 4.2.1.1) will be performed using contingency samples to determine both horizontal and vertical extent at one location.
-Additional surface soil contingency samples will be located \sim (15 feet) outward from the identified contamination identified at each area investigated.
+Additional surface soil contingency samples will be located ~ (15 feet) outward from the identified contamination.
+The intent is to use contingency soil samples to bound the extent (vertical and horizontal) of contamination identified at each area investigated.
 Contingency sampling will be utilized based on field colorimetry and XRF results to define extent in each area; however, the contract capacity for sampling cannot be exceeded.
 In the event that an area (s) cannot be fully delineated using contingency sampling, a supplemental investigation will be necessary.